-The Board has nominated the following five persons as directors to serve until the 2020 Annual Meeting and until their successors have been duly elected.
+The Board has nominated the following seven persons as directors to serve until the 2023 Annual Meeting or until their successors have been duly elected.
 Each of the nominees is currently a director of Arrowhead.

-Except as set forth in the biographical information below, none of the nominees is related by blood, marriage or adoption to any other nominee or any executive officer of the Company.
-The five nominees receiving the greatest numbers of votes at the Annual Meeting will be elected to the five director positions.
-Unless otherwise instructed, the proxy holders will vote the proxies received by them for the five nominees named below.
-If any nominee is unable or declines to serve as director at the time of the Annual Meeting, the proxies will be voted for any nominee who is designated by our present Board to fill the vacancy.
-The table below sets forth, with respect to each nominee for election, his age and current position with Arrowhead.
+None of the nominees is related by blood, marriage or adoption to any other nominee or any executive officer of the Company.
+The nominees receiving more "FOR" votes than "AGAINST" votes at the Annual Meeting will be elected to the seven director positions.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them for the seven nominees named below.
+Under Delaware law, a director not receiving a majority of votes cast in an uncontested election would continue to serve as a director as a "holdover director" until the director resigns or is replaced.
+Under the Company's director resignation policy, a director who is not reelected by a majority of the votes cast in an uncontested election will be required to tender his or her resignation to the Board, and the Board will then decide whether to accept or reject the resignation, or whether other action is required.
+Although we have no reason to believe this will occur, if any nominee is unable or declines to serve as director at the time of the Annual Meeting, the proxies will be voted for any nominee who is designated by our present Board to fill the vacancy or, alternatively, the Board may reduce its size.
+The table below sets forth, with respect to each nominee for election, the nominee's age and current position with Arrowhead.
+The director nominees have indicated that they are willing and able to serve as directors.
+However, if any of the director nominees becomes unable or, for good cause, unwilling to serve, proxies may be voted for the election of such other person as shall be designated by our Board, or the Board may decrease the size of the Board.